Coder-Nicki/times_tables_challenge/README.md

 2. In your terminal type in `git clone https://github.com/Coder-Nicki/times_tables_challenge`

-3. Next type in `cd src`
+3. Next type in `cd times_tables_challenge`

+5. Then change into the right folder `cd src`

-4. Then type in `./wrapper.sh`.
+6. Then type in `./wrapper.sh`.
 This command sets up your environment and installs any needed packages.
 It then starts the application.

-4. Enjoy using the timesTable_Challenge application.
+7. Enjoy using the timesTable_Challenge application.

 ## References